 Examination Day Schedule

 The PEBC Pharmacy Technician Qualifying Examination – Part II (OSPE) takes place in all exam centres on the same day across Canada.
-Candidates are randomly assigned to either the morning (AM) or afternoon (PM) exam sitting.
+PEBC uses a Prioritization System to assign candidates to exam centres and either the morning (AM) or afternoon (PM) exam session.
 Start times vary by time zone to maintain exam security.
-The exam day schedule is the same for all centres and sittings.
+The exam day schedule is the same for all exam centres and sessions.
 Expect to be at the exam centre for 6.5 hours (all times approximate):

-30 – 60 minutes: Admission and registration plus wait time 60 minutes: Candidate orientation, washroom use, demonstration of timing signals 80 minutes: 1st half of the exam 20 minutes: Mid-Session Break 80 minutes: 2nd half of the exam 30-90 minutes: Sign out and sequestering
+30 – 60 minutes: Admission and registration 60 minutes: Demonstration of timing signals, washroom break, plus wait time 80 minutes: 1st half of the exam 20 minutes: Mid-Session Break 80 minutes: 2nd half of the exam 30 – 90 minutes: Sign out and sequestering

 Admission and Identification (ID)